TenForceFalls/FRR-Prefix-List-Generator/ReadMe.md

 - Gets all bgp neighbors dynamically
 - Polls peeringdb api for as-set listed
   - If an ASN is on an ignore list (like IXP asns, transit, etc-- things that don't need specific filters) it will ignore it.
+  - If there is no as-set listed, it defaults to the ASN while building filters.
 - Generates prefix lists from the as-set via bgpq4, and pipes them into FRR's running config.
   - The naming format for prefix lists are as follow: `AS00000-In-v4` or `AS00000-In-v6`.
 Your route maps for the neighbors will need to reflect this.